 Making changes to the way therapists work:

 CYP IAPT is also about changing the way therapists work by introducing the use of a range of questionnaires, specific for different needs that a person may have, to help focussing on the problems that matters most to the person and to monitor progress over time.

-This is a very innovative way of establishing strong and collaborative relationships between therapists and clients and Islington CAMHS is committed to make the most out of the CYP IAPT project to become a truly young people’s centred service.
+This is a very innovative way of establishing strong and collaborative relationships between therapists and clients and Islington CAMHS is committed to making the most of the CYP IAPT project.